matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 after completing the task.
 It takes approximately 10 seconds to complete a task.
 It is not a problem if two or more VMs perform the same task.
 What is a cost-effective configuration for processing this workload?**

-- **Use preemptible VMs**
+- :white_check_mark: **Use preemptible VMs**
 - Use Spanner
 - Use DataProc
 - Use standard VMs

 ```
-This is a good use case for preemptible VMs because they could reduce the cost of running the second application without
+* This is a good use case for preemptible VMs because they could reduce the cost of running
-the risk of losing work.
-Since tasks are deleted from the queue only after they are completed if a preemptible VM is shut
+the second application without the risk of losing work.
+* Since tasks are deleted from the queue only after they are completed if a preemptible VM is shut down before
-down before completing the task, another VM can perform the task.
-Also, there is no harm in running a task more than once,
+completing the task, another VM can perform the task.
-so if two VMs do the same task, it will not adversely affect the output of the application.
-DataProc and Spanner are not
+* Also, there is no harm in running a task more than once, so if two VMs do the same task, it will not adversely
+affect the output of the application.
-appropriate products for this task.
+* DataProc and Spanner are not appropriate products for this task.
 ```

 **Question 48: Your team is very new to Kubernetes and are migrating to GCP.
 Developers of the team are unfamiliar with